wgslr/getting-started/README.md

 <a name="accessing"></a>
 ### Accessing Onedata Services
-After you have setup onedata you can access (depending on the scenario) you will have access to:
+After you have setup Onedata you can access (depending on the scenario) you will have access to:

 Onezone Portal